 #9 Use a currency broker

-When it comes to transferring money to different countries, using a currency broker can be cheaper than the retail banks.
+When it comes to transferring money to different countries, a top finance tips is to use a currency broker – they are usually cheaper than the retail banks.
 If you’re sending money to your home country because of a house purchase or to top up bank accounts or pay school fees, these savings will add up.
 You can also look at future exchange rates to plan for the expenditure.

-Want to know the common mistake expats make when planing their finances and how to avoid them?
+Want to know the common mistakes expats make with their financial planning and how to avoid them?